 If your Headphones are not working – maybe after installing an Update, it could be due to incompatible OS and drivers.
-Updates to several components of a computer are meant to fix stuff that is broken but sometimes results in breaking some other components.
+Updates to several computer components are meant to fix stuff that is broken but sometimes results in breaking some other components.
 One such scenario is where a Windows Update breaks the headphone.
 The computer stops playing any audio using the headphones.
 This error is caused due to incompatible drivers.

-Headphones not working in Windows 10
+Headphones not working in Windows 11/10

 - Manually set Headphones as the default device.

-- Update or rollback your Audio drivers.
+- Update or roll back your Audio drivers.

 - Use the Audio Troubleshooter.

 - Rollback or install a newer Windows Update.

 Some of these may need admin permission to fix it.
 Assuming that the mute button is not active,

 1] Manually Set Headphones as the Default Device

 Sometimes, when a headphone is plugged in, it does not toggle the default audio device or default playback device.
 In this case, you can just set the default audio device to the headphones.